nightdevil00/calos/README.md

 ### Style

 Regardless of how you feel about Omarchy, most of us can agree that it does look pretty.
 CalOS builds off of the themes of Omarchy and extends them into multiple facets of the operating system.
 Many, many, many (autistic) hours were spent tweaking each theme CalOS ships with to compliment the entire OS.
-Your waybar, audio visualize, terminal and system monitoring tools will all change based on the theme you're feeling.
-This took so long you son of a bitch you better change themes often.
+Your waybar, audio visualizer, terminal and system monitoring tools will all change based on the theme you're feeling.
+This took so long you son of a bitch you better use this feature.

 <p align="center">
 <img width="3440" height="1440" alt="image" src="https://github.com/user-attachments/assets/9bb5831b-fa81-4821-8e5d-cc677223b05d" />